BBA 2nd SEM Jan/Feb 2026 Solved Assignments MUJ

 Ans 6.

-Exception handling is one of the most important aspects of writing robust, reliable Python programs.
-The try-except-finally structure provides a systematic mechanism for anticipating, catching, and managing runtime errors without crashing the program.
-Understanding the specific roles of the try and finally blocks is essential for building production-quality applications that handle errors gracefully and maintain resource integrity.
+Exception handling is one of the primary aspects to writing robust, reliable Python programs.
+The try-except-finally structure provides the system for anticipation, detection, and managing errors during runtime that do not cause a crash to the program.
+The understanding of the roles specific to the blocks for trying and finally is vital to create high-performance applications that are able to deal with errors

 Assignment Set – 1